seedship/RFT-Protocol/README.md

 This is the java implemenation of the [XXX protocol](https://rfc.lennardn.xyz).
 This repository is a public fork of [this one](https://gitlab.lrz.de/ga96xic/xxx-protocol)

+A video of this Java implementation of the protocol in action can be found [here](https://codimd.lennardn.xyz/FozGSErxSYu41b3-hre_SA#)

 ## Build

 To build it, you need [Apache Maven](https://maven.apache.org) installed.
 Then you can call `mvn package` to build it and run all tests.
 The final executable will be in the target folder.